SysMo/SmoWeb/doc/source/server/NumericalModel.rst

 .. autoclass:: Field

 All the fields also contain a private ``_name`` attribute, which is the name used to declare the field.
-This attribute is crated in the constructor of :class:`NumericalModel`
+This attribute is crated in the constructor of :class:`~smo.model.model.NumericalModelMeta`

 :class:`Quantity`
 -----------------